 Nightlife workers typically work during the weekend, so if they want to party they must go out during the week.
 Industry nights are events held Sunday-Thursday, that cater to nightlife employees.
 These events are held at every major nightclub in Las Vegas (every club holds at least one industry event per week).

 To encourage nightlife workers to come out to their industry night, the clubs often hand out free bottle service tables to employees of other clubs.
 But you don’t have to be a nightlife employee to take advantage of the perks of industry night.
 Vegas locals who aren’t involved with the nightlife industry get access to many of these benefits too (I’ll cover these in the next section).

 Since these parties are held during the week, nightclubs also offer incentives to tourists who come out to the club.
-This insures that industry night parties are as crazy as possible.
-You get a solid mix of nightlife workers, Vegas locals and tourists at these parties.
+This ensures that industry night parties are as crazy as possible.
+You get a solid mix of nightlife workers, Vegas locals, and tourists at these parties.

 Benefits Of Local Industry Nights